Appngage/appsmonk-sdk-android/push_integration.md

 - <b>creative_heading[]</b>:Heading of the creative number 2
 - <b>creative_img[]</b>:A link/URL of an image which apears in the push notifications expanded view (Optional)
 - <b>deeplink[]</b>:A link/URL based on a URL scheme that you specify within your app.
-Appngage Push campaigns can accept this link scheme to direct users to a particular area within your app upon opening the push notification.
+Appsmonk Push campaigns can accept this link scheme to direct users to a particular area within your app upon opening the push notification.
 (Optional)
 - <b>creative_text[]</b>:The Message that will be displayed upon opening the push notification.
 - <b>creative_percentage[]</b>: Percentage of users that this variant will be sent